edanalytics/edu_edfi_airflow/README.md

 ### get_previous_change_versions
-Pushes and XCom of the most recent change version for each resource of a given (tenant, year) grain saved in the Snowflake `change_version_table`.
+Pushes and XCom of the most recent change version for each resource of a given (tenant, year) grain saved in the database `change_version_table`.
 Pushes `None` if Ed-Fi2 or if no records for this resource are found (signifying full-refresh).

 Combining `get_newest_edfi_change_version` with `get_previous_change_versions` allows a `min_change_version` to `max_change_version` window to be defined for the pull.